subvertnormality/mosaic/README.md

 * [nb_doubledecker](https://github.com/sixolet/doubledecker) 2-layer synth.
 Doubledecker's params can be locked in _Mosaic_.
 * [nb_oilcan](https://github.com/zjb-s/oilcan) percussion sync.
 Oilcan's params can be locked in _Mosaic_.

 n.b. devices are picked up automatically.
 Simply install the desired mod, and pick from the device picker menu.
 Be careful not to overwhelm your norns by adding too many internal sound engines to channels.

-More mods are expected to be supported soon.

 #### Device Parameters